TheOdinProject/curriculum/ruby_on_rails/testing/unit_testing.md

 ~~~

 Here is an example of what a test should look like.
-You can checkout the [gem repository](https://github.com/rspec/rspec-rails/tree/6-0-maintenance) for more information on the gem specifically.
+You can find an additional example and other helpful information on the [rspec-rails gem repository](https://github.com/rspec/rspec-rails/tree/6-0-maintenance#rspec-dsl-basics-or-how-do-i-write-a-spec).

 ~~~